9ae/ace/notes/trans.md

 Whitman see new culture in the lives of immigrants.
 Ahesive, close together in the LES slums.
 Sees the crucible of democracy in that.
 Explores common that the new england transcendentalist are too afraid to explore.

+Song to Myself extrapolates personal truths to be universal, celebration of self divinity. different ways one can celebrate oneself.
+Assume all people are alike.
+Whitman objectifies himself as an instrument to observe the world.
+Try to express what is uniquely American, and encapsulate its culture in that poem.

+> How does the Buddhist vein of Transcdentalism get to self celebration?
+> Part of becoming one with nature is isolating from society, with the assumption that society is corrupt and we must leave it behind to join with nature.
+There already is a sense that the only truth you can be sure of is your own truth.
+> Lygeia's unwillingness to let other's suffering go brings back a materialist yearning into the Order.
+> Combining the self-truth extremity of the faith, with Lygeia's involvement back in the word, Roderick takes it one set further to say his own truth is everyone's truth and will enforce that.

+Also willing to include contradiction, Whitman is a cosmopolitan thinker, to embrace the difference.
+What is the difference between Emerson's universal history and Whitman's sense of history?